ryanmillerdev/frontendian/_posts/2019-04-13-http-caching.markdown

 The `no-transform` directive tells intermediate caches that the client doesn't want any version of the resource that said caches might have modified.
 This is applicable in cases where a cache like [Cloudflare](https://www.cloudflare.com/){:target="_blank"} might have applied `gzip` compression.

 And lastly, the `only-if-cached` directive tells intermediate caches that the client only wants a cached response, and that they shouldn't otherwise bother with talking to the server for a fresh copy.
-If the cache is unable specify the request, it should return a `504 Gateway Timeout` response.
+If the cache is unable to satisfy the request, it should return a `504 Gateway Timeout` response.

 <figure>
   <img src="/public/svg/wizard_dragon.svg" width="100%" style="max-width: 25rem; margin:4rem 0;"/>
 </figure>

-## `Vary` And Server-Negotiated Responses
+## `Vary` and Server-Negotiated Responses

 Our final topic dives into how browsers actually identify resources, and how server negotiation plays into things.

-At a high-level, a browser cache really looks at the URL and the method, though since virtually all cacheable requests are GET requests the practical reality is that the URL is generally sufficient for browsers to identify resources.
+At a high-level, a browser cache really just looks at the URL and the method, though since virtually all cacheable requests are GET requests the practical reality is that the URL is generally sufficient for browsers to identify resources.

 This starts to break down when we realize that two responses served for the same URL could differ based on the user agent, or leverage different compression strategies.

-To that end, caches pay close attention to which headers a server uses to negotiate which an appropriate response, which is conveyed to the client via the `Vary` header.
+To that end, caches pay close attention to which headers a server uses to negotiate an appropriate response, which is conveyed to the client via the `Vary` header.
 For example, imagine we made the following request for an image:

 <pre><code>GET https://www.example.com/image.jpeg HTTP/1.1
 Accept-Encoding: gzip